-Customers are paying less for airfare but overall more to travel because of fees airlines charge for optional services, that were once included in the ticket price.
+Customers are paying less for airfare but overall more to travel because of airlines fees for optional services once included in the ticket price.

 “They’re going to get charged for everything, sometimes even up to hot water,” said Jason Villacres, a travel agent from Circe Travel with a touch of hyperbole.

 Despite fees travelers pay in addition to their flight, air travel is historically low and has been trending downward from 3 years ago, according to the Bureau of Labor Statistics (BLS).
 Between the two-year period, from 2014 to 2016 fares fell 14.4 percent.
 According to the most recent report on airfare data by the Bureau of Transportation Statistics (BOT), average airfare costs have decreased by 8.8 percent from 2015, not accounting for airline ancillary fees.

 Part of the reason for the decline is the expansion of ultra-low-cost carriers like Spirit Airlines.
 Major carriers have responded with their own lower fares, couple it with fees.